Published Mar 28, 2024 · Updated Mar 05, 2026

 How does timetabling affect wellbeing, and what mitigations work?

 Overloaded schedules drive stress, fatigue and a sense of being overwhelmed, particularly for full-time and younger students who report more negative experiences sector-wide.
-Protect breathing space by building recovery periods, especially around assessment peaks.
+Protect breathing space by building recovery periods into the timetable, especially around assessment peaks.
 Avoid back-to-back exams and add revision windows before major assessments.
-Use student feedback to identify pressure points and smooth them through timetable layout and supportive mitigations.
+Use student feedback to identify pressure points and smooth them through timetable design and supportive mitigations.

 How do we align academic support and resources with timetables?

 Accessible support depends on scheduling.
 Align workshops, revision sessions and drop-ins with core teaching patterns to maximise participation.
-Students value availability of teaching staff and personal tutor contact; timetables should make these visible and reachable.
+Students value access to teaching staff and personal tutors; timetables should make these touchpoints visible and reachable.
 Student unions can complement academic schedules with study groups and wellbeing activities timed to fit around teaching.

 Which course structure changes better integrate theory and practice?